Freshults/cykhaldi-portfolio/README.md

-# Christopher O. Lopez - Portfolio
+# Cy R. Khaldi - Portfolio

 ## About

-Hi, I'm a Data Science & Cognitive Science student at UC Berkeley, expected to graduate in May 2026.

 ## Technologies Used